BaseMax/LocalNetworkSniffer/README.md

 - Put telegram bot' Token to `app.js` file
 - Start app.js directly or via `pm2 start app.js`

+## Purpose

+If you want to sniff a special domain at your server, You can setup following script at another VPS and proxy your target domain to next **SERVER IP**.
+Just: `nano /etc/hosts`

 ### My Commands

 ```